UziTech/git-menu/docs/docs.md

 - "Commit" will just commit the files.
 - "Commit & Push" will commit the files then push them to origin.
-- "Commit & Pull & Push" will commit the files, pull from origin then push to origin.
+- "Commit & Sync" will commit the files, pull from origin then push to origin.

 ## Commit All...